 What training and continuing support does the franchisor provide?
 Does the franchisor’s training measure up to the training for workers in the particular industry?
 Can you compete with others who have more formal training?
 What backgrounds do the current franchise owners have?
 Is your education, experience, or training similar?

 Many franchisors operate well-established companies with years of experience both in selling goods or services and managing a franchise system.
-Some franchisors started by operating their own business.
-There is no guarantee, however, that a successful entrepreneur can successfully manage a franchise system.
+Some franchisors started by opening their own business.
+There is no guarantee, however, that a successful entrepreneur can successfully create and operate a franchise system.
 Find out:

 - how long the franchisor has managed a franchise system